-Here are the 12 tips to reduce your bounce rate.
+Otherwise, you can read the following 12 tips to reduce your bounce rate.

 1. Provide a Better Overall User Experience

 Neilsen Norman Group, the prominent usability research consulting firm, defines user experience as:

 “User experience” encompasses all aspects of the end-user’s interaction with the company, its services, and its products.

 User experience is the overall feeling of a user while they are interacting with your website.
 Good user experience is when a user finds a website not only easy to use but also pleasing.

 Creating a usable website that looks equally great on all platforms and devices is the first step in the direction.
 Carefully watch out how your users behave and what influences their decisions.

 In this article, you will find many other tips which all fall under the user experience.
 Remember it is the overall feeling that a user experiences when using your website, so everything is part of the user experience.

 2. Optimize Your Call of Action Placement